marcosav/fermax-blue-intercom/README.md

 -   `--password`: Required.
 Fermax Blue account password.
 -   `--deviceId`: Optional.
 Device ID to avoid extra fetching (requires accessId).
 -   `--accessId`: Optional.
 Access ID(s) to avoid extra fetching (use with deviceId).
--   `--cache`: Optional.
-Set to False if you don't want to use the cache to save the auth token (enabled by default).
+-   `--no-cache`: Optional.
+Disables auth token cache usage (read/write).
 -   `--reauth`: Optional.
 Use it to just force reauth, when using this option no door will be open, just use it to refresh the token, check your credentials...

 ## Examples